Chapter 18

 Ugy vetem bele az and cast them in

-Égő kandallóba. the burning fireplace.
+Égő kandallóba. the burning fireplace

 In April 1963 Joseph and Mathilda stopped in Kansas City on their way to Los Angeles; it was their first opportunity to see their newest grandchild Matthew.
 George took his father to the KU Med Center for examination, and the doctor pronounced him a candidate for ultrasonic surgery.
-Since there would be a fairly lengthy convalescent period, it was decided that the surgery should be performed in California, and the doctor made arrangements with a friend doing similar surgery at UCLA.
+Since there would be a fairly lengthy convalescent period, it was decided the surgery should be performed in California, and the doctor made arrangements with a friend doing similar surgery at UCLA.

-He hoped at least to ease the palsy in his hands, which by now was so bad (and so embarrassing to him) that he spent much of the time with arms folded and hands tucked tightly under his armpits.
+He hoped to at least ease the palsy in his hands, which by now was so bad (and so embarrassing to him) that he spent much of the time with arms folded and hands tucked tightly under his armpits.
 Having turned sixty-nine in March, he told George, “I have lived longer than any man in my family has lived, and I would like to reach seventy.”

 He would not have viewed his fortitude in adapting to life as an accomplishment, because he had not been able to achieve the goals he had set for himself.
 First and foremost he had wanted to be a teacher, and to a lesser extent a musician and an artist; Fate (as he saw it) had frustrated him in all these pursuits when he was a young man.